 Joe McIntyre’s Vision of John G. Lake & E. W. Kenyon

 I was driving down the freeway to attend the board meeting of the International Fellowship of Ministries, which was then known as Ministerial Fellowship of the USA.
-This organization of ministers was founded by John G. Lake shortly before World War II.
-At that time I was a trustee on the board.
+This organization of ministers was founded by John G. Lake’s son-in-law and daughter shortly before World War II.
+At the time of the vision I was a trustee on the board.

 As I drove down the road I was meditating in my mind on the scripture that I had been pondering that morning in prayer.
 The scripture was Eph.
 2:10 “For we are His workmanship, created in Christ Jesus, for good works that God prepared beforehand for us to walk in.”
 I was chewing on the first part of the verse, “for we are His workmanship, created in Christ Jesus…” I like to meditate on the “in Christ” scriptures as a way of building myself up.